 Nominated a “Citizen Musician” by the Chicago Symphony Orchestra, Maggie Cerjan has established herself as a committed and passionate educator over the past decade.
-Currently the director of the Junior Strings Intensive at the Boston University Tanglewood Institute, Maggie is the founder and director of Stonybrook Strings.
+Currently the director of the Junior Strings Intensive at the Boston University Tanglewood Institute and a faculty member at New England Conservatory's Preparatory School, Maggie is the founder and director of Stonybrook Strings.

 Maggie has enjoyed a full and varied career as an educator-performer.
 After graduating with a Bachelor's in Violin Performance from Northwestern University, she joined the Civic Orchestra of Chicago, and became a faculty member at the YOURS Project, an orchestral program based on Venezuela’s El Sistema, that teaches students leadership, responsibility, and teamwork through music.
 Inspired and motivated by her violin students’ progress in one year from performing simple beginner songs to Beethoven’s Fifth Symphony, Maggie dedicated herself fully to teaching and began training with with some of the country’s leading pedagogues.
 She studied the Suzuki teaching method at the Chicago Suzuki Institute with trainer Ann Montzka Smelser, and at Ithaca College with Stevie Sandven and Ed Kreitman, and completed her Orff-Shulwerk Certification at George Mason University with Donna Fleetwood and Matt McCoy.